-Last year we spent 2 months in Taiwan.
-My son was 3 at the time and attended the preschool.
-This year we spent 3 months in Taiwan and returned to the same preschool.
-I was able to enroll my 2.5 year old as well this past trip.
+Last year (2017) we spent 2 months in Taiwan.
+My son was 3 at the time and attended preschool.
+This year (2018) we spent 3 months in Taiwan and returned to the same preschool.
+I was able to enroll my 2.5-year-old as well this past trip.
 They were separated into classes based on age.

-My son’s class, age 4-5, still had a lot of play time but began preparing students for primary school.
-Class work involved learning zhuyin, writing lessons, and math.
-About 2 months into the trip I realized he had learn simple addition!
+My son’s class, ages 4-5, still had a lot of play time but began preparing students for primary school.
+Classwork involved learning Zhuyin, writing lessons, and math.
+About 2 months into the trip I realized he had learned simple addition!
 He was also learning how to tie his shoelaces.
 Pretty basic but things I didn’t have time to teach him yet.
 The school also focused on proper behavior, safety from strangers, what to do during an emergency, etc. I was so impressed with what my son learned from his teachers in such a short amount of time.

 Punctuality is Important